Citadel-Station-13/CitadelLore/wiki/Timeline.md

 ### 2030s

--   **2030:** Global temperatures pass the 1.5 degree rise warned about by the IPCC.
-Runaway glacial melting begins.
 -   **2032:** Mars One departs from Earth after several delays.
 -   **2033:** Mars One arrives on Mars.
 -   **2034:** Mars One colonists all perish due to dwindling supplies